sassynerd13/bagel_store/README.md

 ## Description

-This project was created to meet requirements for Project 2 in General Assembly's Web Development Immersive Program (June 2014).
+This project was created to fulfill requirements for Project 2 during General Assembly's Web Development Immersive Program (July 2014).

-Intended to test our ability to work in groups of three create a functional Rails app on a specified topic.
+Intended to test our ability to work in a group of three people to create a functional Rails app to meet a 'client' list of specifications.

-This project was conceptualized, scoped and developed in one week.
+This project was originally conceptualized, scoped and developed in one week, with added changes being made over an additional week

 ## Installation